-Promoting your brand and growing the business can be done in a plethora of ways.
-Various strategies and solutions are on the table, but the general idea is to go with the most efficient approaches.
+Promoting your brand and growing the business can be done in many ways.
+Many techniques and solutions are on the table.
+But the general idea is to go with the most effective way.
 One of the most useful ways to raise awareness of your business is via citations.
-If you choose this strategy, you should know that there are two options to choose from: manual citations and data aggregator submissions.
-I will cover both in this article, and answer one of the most important questions – do manual citation submissions perform better than data aggregator submissions?
+If you choose this strategy, you should know that there are two options to choose from manual citations and data aggregator submissions.
+We will cover both in this article, and answer one of the most important questions – do manual citation submissions perform better than data aggregator submissions?

 What are the manual citations?

 Citations are short pieces of text that contain important information referencing your business on other websites.
 They are extremely useful for business promotion.
 The first type of citation to cover today is manual citations.
 This will need a person to go by themselves on the website and see if there are citations.
 And if not, create the account themselves, list their business information, and verify the account.
 This 5 step process is simple, but it consumes a lot of time.
 Because manually submitting citations to most sites is absolutely free.
 Several businesses make that choice to save money.

 However, rely on how many submissions you need and whether the company has the appropriate people for the assignment.
 The overwhelming workload may outweigh the financial benefits.
 While personally submitting listings can provide a company more control over their advertising, they can still be overtaken by different databases.

 As opposed to manual citations, data aggregator submissions are done by companies called Local Data Aggregators.
 These LDAs collect information about local businesses and distribute or sell them to networks of search engines, mobile apps, GPS, or third-party companies.
 If you want to use the services of an LDA company, simply create your account with them, and update your information.
 They will take care of the distribution for you.